jhpyle/docassemble/_docs/functions.md

 [JSON].

-This is an advanced function that is used by software developers to integrate other systems with docassemble.
+This is an advanced function that is used by software developers to integrate other systems with the Docassemble Framework.

 ## <a name="plain"></a><a name="bold"></a><a name="italic"></a>plain(), bold(), and italic()